Which are the Basic Components Used In Scaffolding?Comments Off on Which are the Basic Components Used In Scaffolding?

 4. Adjustable Screw Jack

 These are also referred to as leveling jacks or screw jacks that are designed to provide a level base for the scaffolding platform.
 They are also designed to fit with the caster with the bottom of the socket jack and are secured by a pin.
+There are various types of Adjustable Screw Jacks are designed and used in scaffolding systems.

 The screw jack serves as the scaffold’s starting point.
 It is height-adjustable to compensate for uneven terrain so that a level scaffold is always attainable.
 Any scaffold base must always be positioned atop mudsills that have been demonstrated to be on solid ground.